FlagBrew/PKSM/README.md

 * PPorg for most of wc6s
 * all the guys on the 3dshacks discord
 * Simona Mastroianni for fill.c work
-* Federico, YodaDaCoda and /u/SatansRoommate for testing builds
+* Federico, YodaDaCoda, /u/SatansRoommate, Immersion for testing builds
+* Cosimo Vivoli, Hat3Mond4ys for some database entries
 * Kian Josh King for some wc6s
 * Shai for the icon and Fabrizio for the name